 If one must really know, the popularity of saunas has come a little too late to the party.
 Since it got introduced by the Finnish people decades ago, only a fraction of its benefits has only come into the spotlight.
 But thanks to gymnasiums and other fitness platforms, the numerous advantages of relaxing into sauna rooms have now surfaced.
-However, one particular type of sauna the recently-introduced infrared saunas haven’t gone up to that realm yet.
-This article is specially written to reveal the benefits of infrared sauna on our skin and to your health, ultimately.
+However, one particular type of sauna the recently-introduced infrared saunas hasn’t gone up to that realm yet.
+This article is specially written to reveal the benefits of the infrared sauna on our skin and to your health, ultimately.

 If you’re just new in town and just trying to know whether an infrared sauna will do you good, consider this discussion as a godsend.
 But before we get into the nitty-gritty of its benefits, let’s discuss first what an infrared sauna is!

 For someone like me who is almost uninitiated in this fitness regimen, I have often wondered how this type of sauna operates.
 For you to know how it really functions, it’s crucial that you understand what infrared light is.
 Essentially, this is what we technically experience as heat, the invisible part of the sun’s spectrum.
 This ray of heat cannot be seen but can be felt as the warmth of sunshine on our skin.

 In infrared saunas, the far-infrared wavelength is the component that penetrates right into our very tissues to induce a rejuvenating, detoxifying sweat.
 Unlike the traditional and wet saunas which use heated air to warm our body, infrared saunas subject your body under a more comfortable, relaxing temperature.